Algebraic K-theory over the infinite dihedral group: an algebraic approach: Higher -groups

-\begin{rem} The proof of Theorem \ref{Thm_HigherDKR} is best understood in terms of finite chain complexes $x=(P_1,P_2,\rho_1,\rho_2)$ in the category $\Nil(R;\fB_1,\fB_2)$, assuming that $\fB_2$ is a f.~g. projective left $R$-module.
+\begin{rem} The proof of \fullref{Thm_HigherDKR} is best understood in terms of finite chain complexes $x=(P_1,P_2,\rho_1,\rho_2)$ in the category $\NIL(R;\fB_1,\fB_2)$, assuming that $\fB_2$ is a finitely generated projective left $R$-module.
 Any such $x$ represents a class